Ehlers-Danlos Syndrome

 Classical Ehlers-Danlos syndrome

 Classical EDS (cEDS) affects 1 in 20,000-50,000 people.
-It is autosomal dominant genetic condition, which means that if you inherit one affected gene (one from either parent will do) then you will have the condition.
+It is autosomal dominant genetic condition, which means that inheriting one affected gene (one from either parent) causes the condition.

 cEDS is similar to hEDS but in addition patients have very fragile skin, which is prone to splitting, particularly over the forehead, elbows, knees and chin.
 Those affected also have a tendency to form particularly thin scars.
 People also get rolled-up skin around joints which can be easily injured, little mobile nodules under the skin and easy bruising.
 Floppy muscles can be a feature, and children with cEDS may be slow to stand and walk.

-cEDS is suspected if you have skin hyperextensibility and thin scars, PLUS joint hypermobility.
+cEDS is suspected if there is skin hyperextensibility and thin scars PLUS joint hypermobility.
 The other possible effects of cEDS include tiredness, poor sleep, tummy pains and prolapse.
 Sometimes there are problems with the heart valves, which can become floppy, causing a heart murmur.

 Management of cEDS